 Monitor your monitor.
 Keep it at least 20 inches from your eyes.
 Center should be about 4 to 6 inches below your eyes.
 Also, make sure it’s big enough and with just the right brightness and contrast.
 Adjust the screen so you look at it slightly downward and are about 24 to 28 inches away.
 Adjust the screen settings to where they are comfortable — contract polarity, resolution, flicker, etc.

-Wear those computer specs.
-Your doctor can prescribe a pair of glasses just for seeing the computer screen well.
+Wear those computer glasses.
+Your doctor can prescribe a pair of eyeglasses just for viewing the computer screen well.
 If necessary, wear the appropriate corrective lenses while at the computer.

 Talk to your doc.
 Have a comprehensive eye exam by a VSP doctor.
 During your eye exam, your eye doctor can check for more than just computer vision problems.
 She’ll look for signs of health conditions like diabetes, high cholesterol, high blood pressure, glaucoma, and macular degeneration.
 It’s an important part of your overall health routine.